pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/debian_install.md

 ##### Repositories

-We currently use MariaDB 10.3, here is the [official installation guide on the MariaDB website](https://downloads.mariadb.org/mariadb/repositories/#distro=CentOS&version=10.3&mirror=23Media&distro_release=centos7-ppc64--centos7).
+We currently use MariaDB 10.3, here is the [official installation guide on the MariaDB website](https://downloads.mariadb.org/mariadb/repositories/#distro=Debian&version=10.3).

 Simply enter there your system specifications and follow the detailed instructions.

+In production system, you probably want to secure your installation by executing:

+`mysql_secure_installation`

 #### Post install configuration